-Retaining walls taller than 30" shall incorporate a 42" guardrail.
-See figure and detial in Appendix B. Fences shall be set behind the top of wall (or top of wall swale where occurs) 4' to allow for shrub massing.
+Retaining walls taller than 30" shall incorporate a 42" cyclone fence.
+Fences shall be set behind the top of wall (or top of wall swale where occurs) 4' to allow for shrub massing.

 The Approved Plants include the following:

 Vines for Retaining Walls (plant on face in drifts of single species, 8' spacing to achieve 50% cover when mature):